beck24/spam_throttle/README.md

 There are 4 potential consequences of a user breaking the limits.

+**Nothing**
-    Nothing - The user is still able to log in and create content
+ - The user is still able to log in and create content

+**Suspend**
-    Suspend - The user can log in and view content with their normal permissions, but cannot create new content for a set amount of time.
+ - The user can log in and view content with their normal permissions, but cannot create new content for a set amount of time.

+**Ban**
-    Ban - The user is banned from the site, cannot log in, cannot view non-public content, cannot create content
+ - The user is banned from the site, cannot log in, cannot view non-public content, cannot create content

+**Delete**
-    Delete - The user account is deleted along with all of their content.
+ - The user account is deleted along with all of their content.
 Use with care as the deletion cannot be undone, and a false positive wouldn't be fun...